storvik/goshrt/README.md

 ```

 > `go clean -testcache` ensures that all tests are run.
-> Without it tests will be cached and for instance database migragions will not be run.
+> Without it tests will be cached and for instance database migrations will not be run.

 ## Todo
 - [x] Add rest api for adding and getting shrts